adouche/adouche.github.io/blog/9_Stalix1.md

 To implement these on the same Fedora - it’s easier to kill myself.

-About the overall complexity of the system, and how I'm trying to struggle with it - well, about this, in fact, there is my entire blog.
+About the overall complexity of the system and how I try to fight with it - well, that's basically what my whole blog is about.

-From all of the above it follows:
+From all of the above, it follows that:
-* it's completely pointless to ask me "why not systemd"
+* it is completely pointless to ask me "why not systemd",

-* "why not ostree"
+* "why not ostree",

-* "Why ...
+* "Why …".

 I'm trying to solve the problems known to me in a different way, this is a research hobby-distro, and not a competitor for RHEL in its field.